yuhko-msft/microsoft-graph-docs/concepts/windowsupdates-schedule-deployment.md

 ## Stage a deployment over a period of time

-Deployments can also be scheduled so that devices assigned to the deployment are offered the update in a gradual rollout that is staged over time.
-The update is offered to subsets of devices assigned to the deployment at regular intervals, with the total duration of the rollout determined by either an end date or offering rate.
+You can also schedule a deployment so that assigned devices are offered the update in a gradual rollout that is staged over time.
+The update will be offered to subsets of devices assigned to the deployment at regular intervals, with the total duration of the rollout determined by either an end date or offering rate.
 You can think of a gradual rollout as similar to a recurring calendar event series.

 One way to stage a deployment over time is to set the `endDateTime` of the deployment.
 All devices assigned to the deployment will be offered the update within the window between the `startDateTime` and `endDateTime`.
 If the `startDateTime` is not specified, then the deployment will begin as soon as devices are assigned.